Knowing the Industry

 Following this profit-maximizing strategy is the way they position themselves for the elusive blockbuster novel.
 This is the book that attracts the Defensive Reader, the reader who was the real target all along.
 Once this happens that book becomes pure profit for the publisher.

-While the Casual Reader is the target for all Big-Pub marketing, the end goal is always the Defensive Reader that the Casual Reader cultivates.
-Whether that Defensive reader is driven to purchase by word-of-mouth, social networks, or just peer pressure, they are the trigger that produces the blockbuster.
-It's a trigger that Big-Pub cannot pull on its own.
+While the Casual Reader is the target for all the Big-Pub marketing, the end-goal is always the Defensive Reader that they cultivate.
+Whether it be by word-of-mouth, social networks, influencers, viral ads, or just peer pressure, they are the trigger that produces the blockbuster.
+It's a trigger that Big-Pub cannot pull on their own.
 The Voracious Reader, and the authors they read, are viewed as the unfortunate cost of reaching the Casual Reader.
-The six-month trial period every new author/title gets is simply how long it takes Big-Pub to determine whether or not the Defensive Reader has come into play or not.
+The six-month trial period a new author/title gets is simply how long it takes Big-Pub to determine whether or not the Defensive Reader has been triggered and FOMO has come into play or not.

-Trade-Pub lived in fear of losing the Casual Reader.
-If a Casual Reader were to become a Voracious Reader that would lead to fewer Casual Reader Authors being read, Big-Pub does not produce enough of them, and if they did, the cost of reading them all would be very high.
+Trade-Pub lives in fear of losing the Casual Reader.
+If a Casual Reader were to become a Voracious Reader that would lead to less Casual Reader Authors being read, Big-Pub does not produce enough of them, and if they did, the cost of reading them all would be very high.
 If this were to happen it would reduce the chances of the blockbuster trigger being pulled.
-This is why Big-Pub regulates the release of Casual Reader Author's titles, slowing them down to a schedule that prevents the Casual Reader from becoming anything else.
+This is why Big-Pub regulates the release of Casual Reader Authors titles, slowing them down to a schedule that prevents the Casual Reader from becoming anything else.
 The Defensive Reader is an elusive animal, but their numbers are HUGE.
 50 Shades of Grey did a lot to support this, most readers admitted that they had never read a book in that genre before, yet the book sold millions of copies.
-Why did they read it?
-Because everyone else was.

-This is further supported by the hand-written note made by Carolyn Reidy, CEO of Simon and Shuster at the time, on the margin of an (printed) E-mail made to Eddie Cue of Apple regarding the Big 6-Apple price-fixing case of 2012.
-(This was an anti-trust case accusing Apple of conspiring with five of the six big publishing houses to raise eBook prices.
-Apple and the BPH’s lost)
+This is further supported by the hand-written note made by Carolyn Reidy, CEO of Simon and Shuster at the time, on the margin of an E-mail made to Eddie Cue of Apple in regard to the Big 6-Apple price fixing case;

-The Apple/Big-6 case points to just how afraid the publishers were.
-Price was the defense of the collusion charge, but the real reason was simply that Amazon could do something that they could not; target the Voracious Reader.
+The Apple/Big-6 case pointed to just how afraid the publishers were.
+Price is usually the defense of a collusion charge, but the real reason is simply that Amazon can do something that they cannot; target the Voracious Reader.

 Jeff Bezos modeled Amazon around the idea that selling one unit each of a million products would make the same amount of money as selling a million units of one product.
 Books were the perfect product for this, particularly in digital format.
 The only thing he lacked was the means and the content.
-This led to the invention of the Kindle (the means) and the creation of Kindle Direct Publishing (the content).
-All Amazon needed to complete this trifecta was more content, a tsunami of it if you will, than the Big-6 were willing to produce.
+This lead to the invention of the Kindle (the means) and the creation of Kindle Direct Publishing (the content).
+Amazon simply needed more content, a tsunami of it if you will, than the BPH's were willing to produce.

-The Big Publishing Houses now had a new fear as they had no way to copy or compete with this.
-If they joined Amazon (without the aid of collusion) they would lose a large degree of control (read; Pricing).
-Remember, Trade-Pub depended on the Casual Reader > Defensive Reader > Blockbuster Model.
-They count on the Grisham's, Patterson's, Brown's, and King's to keep them afloat and provide the funds necessary for them to throw mid-list spaghetti at the wall hoping for the next 50 Shades to stick.
+The BPH's biggest fear is due to the fact that they have no way to copy or compete with this.
+If they join Amazon (without the aid of collusion) they lose a large degree of control (read; Pricing).
+Remember, Trade-pub depends on the Casual Reader > Defensive Reader > Blockbuster Model.
+They count on the Grisham's, Patterson's, Brown's, and King's, to keep them afloat and provide the funds necessary for them to throw mid-list spaghetti at the wall hoping for the next 50 Shades to stick.

 To be fair, Amazon, and the self-publishers they enable, are doing the same thing.
 Most are also hoping to trigger a blockbuster.
-They are just doing so by way of the Voracious Reader > Defensive Reader> Blockbuster Model.
-The big difference was that while doing so the Indie Authors were keeping their copyright, maintaining complete control of their product, setting their own prices, publishing on their own schedule, writing what they wished to write, giving the readers longer than six months to discover them, and according to the data, making a lot more money while they do so.
+They are just doing so by way of the Voracious Reader > Defensive reader > Blockbuster Model.
+The big difference is that while doing so the authors are keeping their copyright, maintaining complete control of their product, publishing on their own schedule, writing what they wish to write, giving the readers longer than six months to discover them, and according to Hugh's data, making a lot more money while they do it.

 Authors see the exit